The Amazing Race: U-Turn

 The U-Turn, introduced in the 12th American season, allows a team to force another team to complete both Detour tasks in the leg.
 Similar to the Yield, a U-Turn marker board is placed on the route either immediately before or immediately after the Detour on certain legs and teams must pause at the marker to declare their intentions to employ or decline the U-Turn before continuing.
-The team choosing to U-Turn must stick a photo of the U-Turned team on the U-Turn marker, as well as a smaller photo of themselves onto an attached section labelled "Courtesy of".
-A team generally may exercise their U-Turn power once throughout the race, though in the 29th American season and the Canadian version, there is no limit on how many times a team could use a U-Turn.
-If a U-Turned team is in possession of an Express Pass, they may use it to skip one – but not both – of the Detour tasks.
-If a team U-Turns a team which has already passed the marker, the U-Turn is nullified.
-As seen in the third Israeli season, one leg had two Detours and a U-Turn and the team who were subjected to the U-Turn was required to complete both Detours applicable for the first U-Turn only.
-The 32nd American season to date was the last season in the American series to feature a U-Turn.
-However, it has still been featured in the Australian version.
+The team choosing to U-Turn must stick a photo of the U-Turned team on the U-Turn marker, and, if required, to identify themselves using a smaller photo placed in a section marked "Courtesy of".
+A team generally may exercise their U-Turn power once throughout the race, though the Canadian version has no such limit; similarly, the 29th American season had no limit.
+This power has no effect if a team that is U-Turned has already passed the marker, and can be negated if a U-Turned team is holding an Express Pass, which can be used to skip one of the detours.
+One leg of the third Israeli season had a U-Turn before the first of two Detours; the team U-Turned at the first Detour did not carry over to the second Detour.
+The U-Turned teams must complete one of the Detour tasks before attempting to do the other, as demonstrated in the 35th American season.

 Some variants and twists on the U-Turn include: